 Many schools require students to find their own clinical placements and preceptors.
 You may be left to your own devices, essentially cold-calling clinics to see if you can find a preceptor who will take you.
 This may require significant networking, and for many students, it could be a serious problem.

 Additionally, clinical sites and preceptors often change the plan at a moment’s notice.
 For example, while attending my Family Practice II clinical rotation with a local clinic, a certain virus-who-must-not-be-named ceased all “normal” activity for the organization and barred all students except medical residents from tending their academic requirements.
-Now, this is a rather extreme example, but individual preceptors experience life events which require them to drop potential preceptees: job loss, injury or illness, or a taxing workload from their employer.
+Now, this is a rather extreme example, but individual preceptors experience life events that require them to drop potential preceptees: job loss, injury or illness, or a taxing workload from their employer.
 Not to mention the majority of preceptors are not compensated for their additional efforts in training future APRN professionals.

 So, what do you do?
 One strategy is to be a part of a professional nursing collaboration, such as the ENP Network.
-NP students can empower themselves to not only find preceptors, but link with local professional organizations, attend sponsored events, search for jobs and more.
+NP students can empower themselves to not only find preceptors, but connect with local professional organizations, attend sponsored events, search for jobs, and more.
 Students must register with the collaborative to participate, and for a nominal fee, exclusive options are accessed when searching for and communicating with potential preceptors.

 Another strategy is to forgo the entire “preceptor hunt,” and find a program that does this for you.
-The program I attend dedicates a team of faculty to perform this function, and many of the faculty work in the same organizations where they network the preceptor pool.
+The program I attend dedicates a team of faculty to perform this function and many of the faculty work in the same organizations where they network the preceptor pool.
 An added bonus to this strategy is the vetting process.
 My program and faculty conduct regular and routine evaluations of both preceptors and clinical sites.
 This process ensures quality sites and personnel are retained for current and future classes.
 Without such dedicated effort, many students may find themselves at risk for adverse learning conditions or compromised academic quality in their sites and preceptors.
 Have no fear!
 Just be aware of these conditions, and take your time when researching your potential programs.